DeepikaRajendran/dev-mom/_posts/2017-12-18-custom-pipes.md

 To glance through the built-in pipes, visit my previous post [here](http://www.developer-mom.com/pipes/)

-In short, pipes are used to transform the certain input to give the desired output.
+>Pipes are used to transform the certain input to give the desired output.

 Pipes are very easy to use.
 To transform the input, we use `|` symbol followed by the pipe name.